What's New

 For patients, new treatments can mean more options and more hope.
 Researchers are working to develop new breast cancer treatment breakthroughs, such as more effective drugs that will specifically target breast cancer cells, minimize side effects and prevent breast cancer cells from coming back.
 While some treatments increase the effectiveness of existing drugs, others may offer new, innovative strategies for attacking tumor cells.

-As of August 2023, the following new treatments and drugs are currently in clinical trials and have not yet received FDA approval:
+As of July 2025, the following new treatments and drugs are currently in clinical trials and have not yet received approval from the Food and Drug Administration (FDA), meaning they have not yet been reviewed for safety and effectiveness for their intended use.

 Technology